AstroIshu/Football_Analysis/README.md

 - Here, 3 refers to the class being detected.
 For more details, refer to [data.yaml](training%2Ffootball-players-detection-1%2Fdata.yaml) file.
 - The next 4 numbers refers to the xyxy size of bounding box
 10. Move the [football-players-detection-1](training%2Ffootball-players-detection-1) folder within a duplicate folder with same name.
 It is a necessary step needed for training.
 For the same, we will write a reproducible code in Jupyter
+11. Now, for the TRAINING part, we need Google Collab as it provides GPU for model training.
+12. The parameters entitled for training are:
+- task=detect ~ it refers to the task to be done by machine
+- mode=train  ~ the mode in which machine is being used rn
+- model=yolov5l.pt  ~ model number and version
+- data={dataset.location}/data.yaml ~ location of data
+- epochs=100 ~ One single pass through the whole training dataset is called an epoch
+- imgsz=640 ~ refers to the image size of each training data